saturncloud/examples/examples/tensorflow/README.md

 # TensorFlow

 This resource gives you a starting example for running TensorFlow training tasks on GPU inside Saturn Cloud.

-[single-gpu-tensorflow](single-gpu-tensorflow.ipynb) train your model with TensorFlow on a single GPU.
+We will train a model with TensorFlow on a single GPU.